AP Environmental Science

 Advanced Placement (AP) Environmental Science (also known as APES, AP Enviro, AP Environmental, AP Environment, or AP EnviroSci) is a course and exam offered by the American College Board as part of the Advanced Placement Program to high school students interested in the environmental and natural sciences.
 AP Environmental Science was first offered in the 1997–1998 school year.
+The course is designed to replicate one-semester, introductory environmental science classes at typical American universities and colleges.

 Course

 This course is designed to provide students with scientific principles, concepts, and methodologies necessary to comprehend the relationships abundant within the natural world, to identify and analyze environmental problems, to evaluate relative risks associated with these identified problems, and to examine alternative solutions for resolving and/or preventing similar problems facing the global environment.
 Lessons are taught in classroom settings as well as in the field through outdoor classrooms, field trips, and volunteer activities.

 Topics covered in AP Environmental Science, according to the College Board, as of Fall 2019 include: